3 Types of Disc Brake Mounts for a Bike

 Their bolts are 51mm apart and the placement of these bolts is perpendicular to the bike’s frame.
 To install a modern hydro disc brake on an IS mount, you’ll be needing an IS to Post mount adapter.
 However, there are some exceptions in IS mounts that do not take adapters such as Hope, Shimano, and Magura.

 You might also wonder how you can mount disc brakes.
 So, let’s discuss that.
-Also read a detailed answer on how often should you bleed MTB brakes.

 How to Mount Disc Brakes?